-Total amount by type of remuneration (millions of yen) Performance-linked remuneration Position Number of eligible recipients Fixed remuneration Monetary remuneration (bonuses) Share-based remuneration (stock trust) Business execution evaluation-linked monetary remuneration (individual bonuses) Total amount of remuneration (millions of yen) Directors (excluding Audit and Supervisory Committee Members and Outside Directors) 4 118 27 8 4 159 Audit and Supervisory Committee Members (excluding Outside Directors) 1 27 27 Outside Directors 9 70 70 Total 14 216 27 8 4 257
+Т otal amount by type of remuneration (mil ions of yen) P Position Number of eligible recipients Fixed remuneration Monetary Share-based remuneration (bonuses) (stock trust) Business execution evaluation-linked monetary remuneration (individual bonuses) Total amount of remuneration (millions of yen) Directors (excluding Audit and Supervisory Committee Members and Outside Directors) 4 118 27 8 4 159 Audit and Supervisory Committee Members (excluding Outside Directors) 1 27 27 Outside Directors 9 70 70 Total 14 216 27 8 4 257

-Notes: 1 The above amount includes compensation for two Directors who stepped down from their positions upon the adjournment of the 95th Ordinary General Meeting of Shareholders held on June 28, 2023

-2 The above Directors' compensation total amount does not include wages for Directors with managerial duties as Company employees
+Notes: 1 The above amount includes compensation for two Directors who stepped down from their positions upon the adjournment of the 95th Ordinary General Meeting of Shareholders held on June 28, 2023 2 The above Directors' compensation total amount does not include wages for Directors with managerial duties as Company employees

 3 At the 94th Ordinary General Meeting of Shareholders convened on June 21, 2022, a resolution was passed to set renumeration amounts for directors (excludes directors serving as Audit & Supervisory Committee members) as an amount not to exceed six million yen per year (of which, renumeration to outside directors shall be an amount not to exceed one million yen per year).
-Furthermore, renumeration amounts for directors (excludes directors serving as Audit & Supervisory) committee members and outside directors' shall be an amount not to exceed one million yen per year).
-Furthermore, renumeration amounts for directors (excludes directors serving as Audit & Supervisory) committee members and outside directors' shall hold directors' bonuses and shall not include employee wages.
+Furthermore, renumeration amounts for directors (excludes directors serving as Audit & Supervisory Committee members and outside directors shall be an amount not to exceed one million yen per year).
+Furthermore, renumeration amounts for directors (excludes directors serving as Audit & Supervisory Committee members and outside directors) shall include directors' bonuses and shall not include employee wages.
 The number of directors as of the adjournment of said Ordinary General Meeting of Shareholders was nine (of whom, five were outside directors).

 4 The above includes performance-linked monetary remuneration (bonuses) for the fiscal year.

-The Company has adopted performance-linked stock renumeration (stock) ownership plan) as non-monetary renumeration for directors (excludes directors serving as Audit & Supervisory Committee members and outside directors).
-At the 94th Ordinary General Meeting of Shareholders convened on June 21, 2022, a resolution was passed concerning the details of the performance-linked stock renumeration (stock ownership plan) as set to three years (pursuant to a resolution by the Company board of directors, said trust period may be extended to a period not to exceed five fiscal years) and 6 million yen was set at the total maximum amount to be contributed by the Company as funds for the acquisition of Company stock to be issued to eligible directors excludes directors serving as Audit & Supervisory Committee members and outside directors).
-The number of directors as of the adjournment of said Ordinary General Meeting of Shareholders was four excludes directors serving as Audit & Supervisory Committee members and outside directors).
+5 The Company has adopted performance-linked stock renumeration (bonuses) for the fiscal year.
+5 The Company has adopted performance-linked stock renumeration (stock ownership plan) as non-monetary renumeration for directors (excludes directors).
+At the 94th Ordinary General Meeting of Shareholders convended on June 21, 2022, a resolution was passed concerning the details of the performance-linked stock renumeration (stock ownership plan) as set to three years (pursuant to a resolution by the Company bacard of directors, said trust period may be establed inscribed as to be contributed by the Company bacard of directors, said trust period may be establed inscribed and the performance-linked stock renumeration (bonuse) to be contributed by the Company bacard of directors, said trust period may be establed and the performance-linked stock renumeration (bonuse) to exceed five fiscal years) and 6 million yen was set at the total maximum amount to be contributed by the Company as funds for the acquisition of Company stock to be issued to eligible directors. (excludes directors serving as Audit & Supervisory Committee members and outside directors).
+The number of directors as of the adjournment of said Ordinary General Meeting of Shareholders was four (excludes directors) as avait & Supervisory Committee members and outside directors).

-The amount for performance-linked stock renumeration (stock ownership plan) is indicated as the amount recorded as expenses in accordance with the stock renumeration system for which a resolution w passed at the 94th Ordinary General Meeting of Shareholders convened on June 21, 2022.
+6 The amount for performance-linked stock renumeration (stock ownership plan) is indicated as the amount recorded as expenses in accordance with the stock renumeration system for which a resolution passed at the 94th Ordinary General Meeting of Shareholders convened on June 21, 2022.